Global Buckley-Leverett theory for multicomponent flow in fractured media: Isothermal equation-of-state coupling and dynamic capillarity: Global Buckley--Leverett for multicomponent, multiphase flow

 With damping, the true total is \(\mathbf v_t^\kappa=\sum_\alpha \mathbf v_\alpha^\kappa \neq \mathbf v_t^{\kappa,D}\) (each phase has its own \(\chi_\alpha^\kappa\)).
 To keep a BL–style transport form, introduce \emph{apparent} mobilities and weights

 and write the \emph{operational} split

+An overbar $\bar{(\cdot)}_\lambda$ denotes a mobility-weighted average using $\lambda_\alpha$; a tilde $\tilde{(\cdot)}$ denotes Forchheimer-damped (‘apparent’) quantities using $\tilde\lambda_\alpha=\chi_\alpha\lambda_\alpha$; superscript D denotes the Darcy-level (no inertia) flux.
 Thus Forchheimer effects enter as colinearity damping folded into \(\tilde{\lambda}_\alpha^\kappa\).
 No global pressure is assumed in this derivation; when the TD/gTD condition holds, the same split coexists with a cleaner pressure equation (see \S\ref{subsec:global-pressure}).